South Korea–Spain relations: Diplomatic relations

 The President of the Republic of Korea, Moon Jae-In and Mrs. Kim Jung-sook, are on a State Visit to Spain on June 15 and 16.

 Economic relations

 The increase in trade relations between Spain and Korea is occurring unevenly, as trade imbalance steadily increases in favor of Korea.
 Spain's trade deficit with Korea amounted to 460 million ECU in 1997, while in 2005 it stood at 2,569 million euros.
 Part of this evolution is due to the increase in Korean exports since 1998, as a way of recovering from the 1997 crisis, since that year the Korean economy has depended on foreign markets for growth.

+In 2021, South Korea's exports to Spain stood at 3.08 billion US Dollars: automobiles accounted for the largest portion (29.5%).
+Spain's exports to South Korea stood at 2.31 billion US Dollars: pig meats for the largest portion (19.1%).